sha-red/pandora/vm/README.txt

 == Preparations ==

-Pan.do/ra VM scripts use python-vm-builder, its available in ubuntu 12.04 and later
+Pan.do/ra VM scripts use vmdebootstrap 0.9 or later You also need qemu to run the vm and virtualbox to convert the image

-  apt-get install python-vm-builder
+  apt-get install vmdebootstrap virtualbox qemu

 == Building ==